Information

 A: The Election Rigging Response Act would:

-• Give voters the power to approve emergency congressional maps that only take effect if GOP states redraw theirs.
+• Give voters the power to approve emergency congressional maps by special election.

-• Be fair and proportional—maps trigger “ONLY if Republicans move forward with their power grab.”
+• Be fair and proportional—maps counter Republican gerrymandering like Texas as they move forward with their power grab.

 • Be temporary, with maps expiring in 2030, while reaffirming the California Citizens Redistricting Commission’s authority post‑2030 census.